trilogy-group/screensense-ai/docs/custom-assistants-implementation-plan.md

 This document outlines the implementation plan for adding user-created assistants to ScreenSense AI.
 The feature will allow users to create custom assistants with their own system prompts and a combination of pre-existing and external tools.
 Based on the new JSON-based assistant architecture, we will focus on building a marketplace for assistant distribution.

-## Phase 1: Core Infrastructure & Marketplace Foundation (High Priority)
+## Phase 1: Core Infrastructure & Initial MCP Tool Support (High Priority)

 ### JSON-Based Assistant Configuration